nickstewart95/Customer-List-Export-for-Woocommerce/readme.txt

 == Frequently Asked Questions ==

+= How do I get to this? +

+It is located in the Marketing tab of the WooCommerce tabs in the admin.

 = What format is the export? =

 A CSV

 = Can you filter the data? =

-The data can be filtered by billing address or shipping address
+The data can be filtered by billing address or shipping address.

 = How are duplicates account for? =

 A hash is created with either the billing or shipping address so only one hash can appear in the results.
-Address ssuffixes are also normalized to prevent duplicates
+Address ssuffixes are also normalized to prevent duplicates.

 = Where does the has subscription come from? =